 Similarly, widths from all of the surveyed steel mills were tabularized to compare availability.
 A range from 48 in. through 138 in. is shown in Table 3.
-While availability by steel mill (in inches).
+While wider plate is available, the number of steel mills that can produce it decreases to a single provider.
+Available widths are indicated by an "×" in a cell in Table 3 below.